Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 The orchestration code doesn’t care — it only cares that each object supports the behaviour it needs.

-### Enforcing a transformation approach
+## Enforcing SQL-based transforms

-In the ETL principles above we mentioned that all transformations should be written in the form of SQL `SELECT` statements - this is a matter of preference but if we do want to enforce this, we can again implement a simple abstraction:
+When we outlined our ETL principles we mentioned that transforms should be written in the form of SQL `SELECT` statements - this is personal preference but if we do want to enforce it, we can again implement a simple abstraction:

 ```python
 # src/foo/tools/query_engine.py